TERREMEMBER/znbase/docs/content/v2.2/api/ysql/extensions.md

 ### Server Programming Interface (spi) module

-The `spi` module lets developers use the [Server Programming Interface (SPI)](https://www.postgresql.org/docs/11/spi.html) to use the C programming language to create user-defined functions and stored procedures and to run YSQL queries directly against YugabyteDB.
-In YugabyteDB, the following four (of the five) extensions provided in the `spi` module can be used:
+The `spi` module lets developers use the [Server Programming Interface (SPI)](https://www.postgresql.org/docs/11/spi.html) to use the C programming language to create user-defined functions and stored procedures and to run YSQL queries directly against ZNbaseDB.
+In ZNbaseDB, the following four (of the five) extensions provided in the `spi` module can be used:

 - `insert_username`: Functions for tracking who changed a table.
 - `moddatetime`: Functions for tracking last modification time